talwrii/plugin-repl/README.md

 It uses the [shell-quote](https://github.com/ljharb/shell-quote) library by ljharb and the source code for this is compiled into distribited `main.js`.
 This is under an MIT license.

-At runtime, it binds against [dataview](https://blacksmithgu.github.io/obsidian-dataview/) by blacksmithg if you use dataview functionality.
+At runtime, it binds against [dataview](https://blacksmithgu.github.io/obsidian-dataview/) by blacksmith,  should you use dataview functionality.
 This is under an MIT license.

 This plugin is highly influenced by [Emacs](https://www.gnu.org/software/emacs/) (as are most text editors and a lot of software).